 There are many different ways to show custom field data in WordPress.
 We’re going to show you some easy examples.

 This first method requires some knowledge of WordPress theme files.
-Before going ahead, make a child theme for your website and create a backup in case anything goes wrong.
+Before going ahead, make a child theme for your website.
+(It’s also a good idea to back up your site again at this point.)

 In all of these examples, we’ll use the_field()